 Q: How much current can be carried by 4-AWG conductor for 18-feet of power distribution?

 A: From above table, Ampere-feet = 796.8.
 Thus at 18-feet the current is 796.8 / 18 = 44.3-Amperes

-There is one caution: if figuring a maximum current for a short length, the length should not be less than 6-feet, otherwise the current-capacity of the wire itself will be exceeded.
+There is one caution: if figuring a maximum current for a short length, if the length in feet is less than the system voltage in volts, you should not exceed the rated maximum current capacity of the wire.

 This table is also extremely handy to use for computing conductor size needed for a particular length and current of power distribution.
 Find the wire gauge necessary by calculating the Ampere-feet; enter the table to find the wire gauge with at least that much capacity.
 For example:

 Q: What is a suitable wire gauge to distribute 30-Amperes a distance of 20-feet?

 A: Multiply 30-Ampere x 20-feet to get 600-Ampere feet.
 Enter table to find suitable wire with 600-Ampere-feet or more capacity; 4-AWG has 796.8-Ampere-feet, so it can handle this current and length.